edwuadu/Mini-Project-Twitter-Sentiment-Analysis/README.md

 If you haven't already downloaded the tweepy and TextBlob dependencies, do so by inputting the following in the terminal:
 pip install tweepy
 pip install textblob
+We use tweepy to access the twitter API and then use textblob to perform sentiment analysis

 ## Code
 Now we can import them in the beginning of our code.
 We also import csv because we are writing our results to a csv file.